simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 XIV.
 The Great Tibetan Upland 279

 XV.
 At the Gates of Tibet.
-The Detention at Chu-NaKhe and the Peril of the Caravan 303
+The Detention at Chu-Na-Khe and the Peril of the Caravan 303

 XVI.
 The Hor-pas AND Their Country 331

 XVII.
-Nao-chu-ka 373
+Nag-chu-ka 373

 XVIII.
 The Region of the Great Lakes --- Nag-chu Dzong --- Saga Dzong 399

 XIX.
-From Saga Dzong TO Sikkim 447
+From Saga Dzong to Sikkim 447

 Index 491